thewca/wca-regulations/wca-regulations_2012.md

 - D1) Standard speed solving procedures shall be followed, as described in Article A (Speed Solving).
 Additional regulations that supersede the corresponding procedures in Article A are described below.
     - D1a) During the solve, the competitor must sit in a chair, sit on the surface, or stand.
     - D1b) During the inspection and the solve, the competitor must only use his feet) and the surface.
 The competitor may wear socks while solving.
 Penalty: disqualification of the solve.
     - D1c) Other body parts or other objects must not touch the puzzle.
 Penalty: disqualification of the solve.
-[ACTION: Guideline that this also applies to puzzle defects]
 - D3) Starting the solve
     - D3a) Competitor must place his feet onto the timer sensors.
     - D3b) Competitor must remove his feet from the timer sensors to start the solve.
 - D4) Ending the solve
     - D4a) Competitor must stop the timer by placing his feet onto the timer sensors.

-## Article E: Fewest Moves Solving [ACTION: Guideline: All final rounds / FMC rouns should a single set of scrambles / 1 heat]
+## Article E: Fewest Moves Solving
 - E1) Standard speed solving procedures shall be followed, as described in Article A (Speed Solving).
 Additional regulations that supersede the corresponding procedures in Article A are described below.
     - E1a) The competitor is permitted a maximum solution length of 80 (moves and rotations).
 - E2) Procedure for Fewest Moves Solving: